thompsch/cfchallenge/README.md

 ## More work to be done
 This is an MVP proof of concept.
 Obviously we'd want to spend some time on the fit-and-finish, adding branding, images, etc.
 ### dev work
-- Sort entries by PostPosition.
-Actually, make the table sortable.
-- Implement Also Ran / Scratched functionality
+- Implement the Also Ran / Scratched functionality
 - More unit test coverage: proxies (need to refactor to take in a mock url)

 ### features